ThanosDodd/HSK-analyser-API/README.md

-Analyse Chinese (mandarin) text.
+Analyse Chinese (Mandarin) text.
 Send your text and get a list of words distributed by HSK level.

 Send your text in JSON in the format:
 {"test":"your text here"}